Getting Started

 Quick Start

-1. Optional: Login with GitHub - Required only if you want to submit new mappings or propose changes.
+1. Login (optional) — sign in with GitHub to submit mappings or propose changes.
 Workshop participants can use a guest access code instead.

-3. Select a Key Event - A details panel shows the KE description, biological level, and AOP-Wiki link; a context panel loads AOP membership and any existing WP/GO mappings
+3. Select a Key Event — a details panel shows the KE description, biological level, and AOP-Wiki link; an inline AOP-context graph fans out from the KE; a context panel lists AOP membership and any existing WP/GO/Reactome mappings

 Note: This application is part of the VHP4Safety project, integrating data from AOP-Wiki and WikiPathways to support toxicology research.